aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/fontsourcebase/_index.md

 ```

 Returns the type of the font source.
-[FontSourceType](../../com.aspose.cells/fontsourcetype).
+See [FontSourceType](../../com.aspose.cells/fontsourcetype).

 **Returns:**
 int